WALIII/ARGO/ARGO_Pipeline/README.md

 #### Functions and descriptions
-AR_DATA_UPDATE() - Copy new data from pre-processing computer to MIDDLE-PROCESSING computer.
-Also Backs up raw data.

 AR_Batch_Dff(BIRD_ID, varargin) - Create Df/f on all days of this bird.
 Can output tif/avi or to DS.